Quoniam supports GIZ project on promoting female entrepreneurs in South Africa

 Carlos Rudolph, CSR Specialist

-Quoniam has been actively involved in social international projects in cooperation with the Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Federal Ministry for Economic Cooperation and Development (BMZ) since 2016.
-We present the current project “Global Business Accelerator (GBA)”, which started in 2020, and show what has been achieved so far.
+In cooperation with the Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Federal Ministry for Economic Cooperation and Development (BMZ), Quoniam supports the project “Global Business Accelerator (GBA)” which started in 2020.

 The overall objective of the project is to support female entrepreneurs by addressing specific challenges they face in developing and exporting products.
 To this end, a Women’s Desk has been set up at the Johannesburg Chamber of Commerce and Industry (JCCI), in order to develop an ecosystem that will allow female entrepreneurs to increase and improve their business activities, focusing mainly on the sectors cosmetics, small manufacturing, engineering, construction and food processing.